mworks-proj/NFTY9nine/README.md

 With these steps, you should have the application running locally and be ready for development and collaboration.
 For any issues, consult the 'Prerequisites' section to ensure all requirements are met.

+### Support Our Project

+If you find this project helpful or valuable, please consider giving it a ⭐ on GitHub.
+You can also check out the primary maintainer's profile: [mworks-proj](https://github.com/mworks-proj).
+Your support is greatly appreciated!